 - power to declare war and peace

-- deploy armed forces abroad
+- deploy armed forces in defence of the Realm

 - make treaties

-- make laws by proclamation
+- make laws by proclamation/ decree

 - establish Royal/ Imperial courts without judges

-- grant mercy, pardons and reduce sentences
+- grant mercy, pardons and reduced sentences

 - raise taxation